Cattes/cattes/README.md

 Senior Data Scientist | Machine Learning Engineer | Software Engineer | Econometrician

-I work as a Data Science Consultant and have gathered experience with a variety of industries and problems.
+I work as a Data Science Consultant and have gathered experience with a variety of industries and projects.
 I enjoy solving challenging problems and help companies to best utilize their data to achive their business goals.

 <hr>
-<h2 align="center">🔥 Knowledge 🔥</h2>
+<h2 align="center"> Knowledge </h2>
 <br>
 <p align="center">